AdobeDocs/adobeio-runtime/guides/security_general.md

 ### A Function's Secrets
 If the action must communicate with some external service in an authenticated way, consider making use of a [HMAC](https://en.wikipedia.org/wiki/HMAC) that is passed into the service to authorize it for a time to retrieve those credentials.
 If passing a short-lived token to the action to retrieve the credentials is not possible, any long-lived credentials should be passed as part of a Header or a document POST-ed to the action.
 This will ensure that the credentials are always passed over a secure channel and not leaked to any internal or external routing mechanisms.

-If you need to store secrets your functions use, it's best to place them in some other trusted storage system.
+If you need to store secrets your functions use, it's best to place them in some other trusted storage system or use the default params mechanism that is supported by packages and actions.
+In order to support this use case, all default params are automatically encrypted.
+They are decrypted just before the action code is executed.
+Thus, the only time you have access to the decrypted value is while executing the action code.

+If you run the CLI command for getting an action or package, you’d get a listing for the names of the default params while the values will be listed as a hash instead of the actual value.

 ## Authorization and Authentication